tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

             }
           }
         }
-      ]
+      }
     },
     "NonDetection": {
-      "Result": "Success, Fail, or Skipped",
+      "Result": "Success, Fail, or Invalid",
-      "Info": [
-        {
+      "Info": {
         "PointCloud": {
           "NumPoints": "Number of point clouds out in non-detected areas.", "Distance": {
             "0-1": "Number of point clouds out in non-detected areas between 0-1 m from base_link", "x-x+1": "Distribution of point clouds appearing in non-detected areas by distance", "99-100": "Number of point clouds out in non-detected areas between 99-100 m from base_link" }
         }
       }
-      ]
-    },
-    "StopReasons": "Reasons for stopping output by the Planning module.
-Reference value", "TopicRate": "Result of diag indicating whether the output rate of the point cloud is normal or not."
+    }
   }
 }
 ```